 UltraSound Essentials for Surgeons Course (USES)

-The National Ultrasound Faculty of the American College of Surgeons (ACS) has developed the new UltraSound Essentials for Surgeons (USES), online course for physicians and medical professionals in ultrasound imaging.
+The National Ultrasound Faculty of the American College of Surgeons (ACS) has developed the UltraSound Essentials for Surgeons (USES) Course for physicians and medical professionals in ultrasound imaging.
 This online, on-demand course provides the learner with basic education and training in ultrasound imaging as a foundation for specific clinical applications.

 - Explain the ACS Ultrasound Education Program